XazZzy0/9457_Library/README.md

 This code repository is for reference only since it has been written by "Adults", per the REC Foundation Ruling.

-**Direct use of the code provided during a competition is not allowed!!!** If used/distributed by the students (such as copying and pasting), the decision is not supported by the coaches or our organization.
-The student takes full responsibility for any punishment that may occur proceeding such an instance.
+**Direct use of the code provided during a competition is absolutely not allowed!!!** If used/distributed by the students (such as through copying and pasting), the decision is not supported by the coaches or our organization.
+The student takes full responsibility for any internal and external punishment that will occur proceeding such an instance.

-This code is not to be distributed as a general use-case library.
-Its purpose is to demonstrate how to apply code to theory for students who are unfamiliar with the process workflow.
-Additionally, this provides a learning opportunity for them to get into higher-level engineering/software concepts such as:
+The purpose of this codebase is to demonstrate how to apply theory into code for students who are unfamiliar with the process workflow and/or concepts.
+This provides a guarenteed learning opportunity for them to get into higher-level engineering/software concepts such as:
  - Object Oriented Programming
  - Reference/Pointer operation
  - Custom library creation